Home loans Spain

 Only Andalucia of the major regions is up year to date achieving a 26.8% increase.

 The number of new loans in Spain reached 29.032 in April.
 Minus 0.1% on last year.
 Down 0.5% over April of 2018.
 However remain 11.9% on total year to date.

 Average loan sizes are seeing marginal increases or decreases each month.
 So are pretty stagnant.
 Meaning overall capital lent, currently up 13.6% for the year , is not where the Spanish lenders would have hoped for.

 On a positive note the percentage of all new credit into the market for the month.
 That was lent to buy a home was 65.6%.
 A big jump from the previous two months of this year.

 Interest rates continue to be very competitive.

-The average variable rate for residential lending was 2.3% in April down 5.1% on the same time of last year and fixed rate averages over a 24 year term were 3.09% down 1.8% on last year.
+The average variable rate for residential lending was 2.3% in April.
+Down 5.1% on the same time of last year.
+Fixed rate averages over a 24 year term were 3.09%.
+Down 1.8% on last year.

 Fixed rates made up 43.2% of all new loan contracts.
 An increase of 6.7% over last year.